 - Make it as easy as possible for your happy customers to log in to the sites that matter and leave a review

 - Repurpose reviews in email newsletters, on your site, or in local display

 Taking steps like these will help improve your local SEO rankings and that means more potential customers finding your business.
-Download our free SEO Booster Pack and supercharge your search engine rankings.
+Try our SEO Booster Pack and supercharge your search engine rankings.

 If you’d like to make a big difference to your online presence, try our Total Online Presence Audit and we’ll tell you exactly what’s working and what you should focus on to improve.

 I hope you are weathering this pandemic and wish you all the best.
 Stay safe.